DarthGandalf/advent-of-code/2021/README.md

 Day 23 was done on paper (or, rather, in `kwrite`).

-Day 24 I converted the input to C++, and it's still brute forcing (as of moment of writing, 2.5% of the problem space so far).
-Maybe I should consider parallelizing it, or to actually figure out what it's doing.
+Day 24 I converted the input to C++, and brute forced it.
+Maybe I should have considered parallelizing it, or to actually figure out what it's doing, but the ETA was mid Jan, and that's exactly when it finished.

 For day 25, run `npx ts-node run25.ts`, because by that time I got fed up with jest randomly hiding the errors, making it impossible to debug.